Birth defects: MN Public health Data Access - MN Dept. of Health

 What is being done about birth defects?

 - The MDH Birth Defects Monitoring and Analysis Program gathers data about babies born each year with specific health conditions diagnosed within the first year of life into the Minnesota Birth Defects Information System (BDIS).
+The BDIS was established at MDH in 2005.
+Information is collected on about sixty conditions.
+Prior to 2013 information was collected for only Hennepin and Ramsey residents, but starting in 2013 data has been collected for all of Minnesota.

 - The MDH Children and Youth with Special Health Needs (MCYSHN) Program ensures appropriate public health resources are provided to the families of children with special needs.
 Families contacting MCYSHN receive advice on available and appropriate public health services and referrals to agencies/programs.